tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 	```

 	This feature prevents the pointer from being deleted multiple times (incorrectly).

 2. They **CANNOT** be used inside containers.
-	Attempted use inside a container such as a vector will result in an error.
+	Declaration inside a container, such as a vector, `vector< boost::scoped_ptr<int> > testPointer;`, typically will **not** generate a compiler error.
+	The compiler doesn't complain becuase the declaration seems to be syntactically correct.
+	A problem arises because containers may copy and delete their elements behind the scenes (i.e. resizing themselves).
+	Since the *scoped pointer* **cannot** be copied, when you try to perform a copying action,
+	such as pushing it into a vector `boost::scoped_ptr<int> problematic; testPointer.push_back(problematic);`,
+	you will generate a large compiler error.
-	If this is your intention, check out the shared pointers section.
+	If you wish to use a *smart pointer* in a container, check out the *shared pointers* section.

 3. They **CAN** be swapped with another scoped pointer.
 	There is a built in swap function that allows you to swap scoped pointers.